isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/mentorship-programme.md

 Interested applicants for the Talent @ SWITCH Mentorship Programme can apply along with the EES [here](https://bit.ly/EESapply).

-Limited slots are available - fastest fingers first!
+Limited slots are available - sign up fast to get a mentor!
 Applications close on **1 August 2021, 2359 (SGT)**.

 [Follow our Facebook page to get updates on the programme and mentors!](https://www.facebook.com/SwitchSingapore/)